EthanDF/ethandf.github.io/_posts/2016-10-11-Getting-Them-Through-The-Wilderness.md

 ---
 layout: post
-title: Getting Them Through The Wilderness: A Leaders Guide to Transition by William Bridges
+title: Geting Them Through the Wilderness
 ---

 # Getting Them Through The Wilderness: A Leaders Guide to Transition